 The regular season of the United Masters League has concluded and Valiance, Uruguay, Windigo, and Sprout have qualified for the LAN finals in Osnabrück, Germany.
-They will all be looking to take home their share of the $50,000 prize pool.

 The regular season of the United Masters League has concluded and four teams have qualified for the LAN finals in Osnabrück, Germany.
 Read on as we break down all of the teams in the competition.